How to buy African Gold shares

 Own African Gold shares in just a few minutes.

 African Gold Limited is an other industrial metals & mining business based in Australia.
-African Gold shares (A1G) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.165 – an increase of 3.13% over the previous week. and has a market cap (total outstanding shares value) of $9.6 million.
+African Gold shares (A1G) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars. and has a market cap (total outstanding shares value) of $8.7 million.

 How to buy shares in African Gold